How To Fix Smelly Bathroom Drains

 Try smelling around the drains in your bathroom.
 We know it’ll be gross, but you’ll have to bear with it if you want to get to the heart of the situation.
 If you smell a musty odour, mould grows actively in your pipes.

 A biofilm is a layer of accumulated debris, non-biodegradable clogging and pathogenic growth.
-Bacterial colonies release sticky glue-like mucilaginous fluids that serve as an adhesive between the debris and drains.
+Bacterial colonies release sticky glue-like mucilaginous fluids that are adhesive between the debris and drains.

 You can test the presence of a biofilm by running your shower water for two to three minutes.
 Be aware of whether the water flow is normal or low pressure.
 It may indicate a clogged drain.

-Also, the smell produced by such biological clogging is usually like rotten eggs.
+Also, the smell of such biological clogging is usually like rotten eggs.
 Such pathogens and decomposing debris build-up can become a breeding spot for several waterborne diseases.
 That’s why you shouldn’t take smelly drains lightly.

 If your taps are working fine and there is no change in the water flow and pressure, you may still be able to sense that rotten egg stink or sewer smell.
 This happens when sewer gasses escape from the pipelines.

-Also known as hydrogen sulphide, these gases point toward the possibility of blockages or damage in your drainage system.
-The amount of sewer gas, aka hydrogen sulphide that escapes from drains, doesn’t impact the health but makes the living space uncomfortable.
+Also known as hydrogen sulphide, these gases indicate the possibility of blockages or damage in your drainage system.
+The amount of sewer gas, aka hydrogen sulphide, that escapes from drains doesn’t impact health but makes the living space uncomfortable.

 Drains usually have a P-trap structure, a barrier between air and water transported through the drains.
 Due to a broken or absent P-trap, the gases might enter the drainage system.